What are spiders?

 Are spiders dangerous?

-Most spider species that live throughout the United States are considered to simply be nuisance pests, and they pose no real threat to people.
+Most spider species that live throughout Kansas, Missouri and Oklahoma are considered to simply be nuisance pests, and they pose no real threat to people.
 The venom of nuisance spiders is not strong enough to cause serious health threats under normal conditions.
 However, there are some dangerous spiders living in the United States, including the brown recluse spider.
 Brown recluse spiders can be identified by the violin-like marking found on the top of their bodies.
 They have yellowish-gray to dark brown bodies, and long, thin legs which are darker in color than their bodies.
 The injection of their venom may produce necrosis, or dead tissue, resulting in the ulceration of skin around the bite site.
 Care should always be taken around brown recluse spiders.
 A professional should be immediately contacted if these spiders are discovered on your commercial property.

 Why do I have a spider problem?